vjekoart/retrovizor/Readme.md

     * Go through code and coding styles
     * Go through user page
 * Phase 9: run Lighthouse and similar dev tools to ensure website quality
+    * For example, HTML validator
+    * Don't forget to run this on every page since this is not a SPA
 * Phase 10: repository preparations
     * Structure and clean `Readme.md`
 * Phase 11: public image